Lilu-B/bakery-crew-FE/README.md

 # 🧁 Bakery Crew Hub — Frontend

-A mobile-friendly web app for a bakery team.
-Team members can view their shift, apply for overtime, contribute to donations, send messages, and see upcoming events.
+A mobile-friendly web app for a private bakery team network, built in response to a community event management brief.
+This internal platform allows team members to view and apply for overtime events, contribute to holiday donations, and sync events with their Google Calendar.
+Currently, communication is one-way: managers can create and broadcast events and donation campaigns to their assigned shift.
+While users cannot directly message managers yet, two-way messaging is planned as a future feature.

+While the original brief focused on an open community, Bakery Crew Hub adapts this concept into a secure, role-based system for managing a real-life team’s workflow and participation in internal events.

 ---

-## 🚀 Tech Stack
+## Tech Stack

 - Vite + React + TypeScript
 - Clean CSS (no Tailwind, Bootstrap, or other frameworks)